 If you've ever actually read your policy, you know auto insurance can be very complicated, especially when it comes to filing claims and receiving an insurance claim check.
 There's really no way around it, though.
 It's complicated by nature.
 One of those details has to do with who actually receives payment when a policyholder makes a claim.

 Who Is Paying the Claim?

 There are a number of basic factors involved in determining who gets the money.
 The first has to do with who is actually paying for the damages.
 This almost always depends on who caused the accident, unless you live in a no-fault state like Michigan.
 If the insured (that's you) is at fault, then your insurance company will be footing the repair bill.

 If it's the other driver's fault, the other driver's insurer is on the hook for the expenses.
-This is what is known as a "third-party" claim.
-That is, you, the damaged party, are seeking payment for your damages from the at-fault driver and their insurance company—two parties with whom you have no contractual agreement; hence the term "third-party."
+This is known as a "third-party" claim.
+That is, you, the damaged party, are seeking payment for your damages from the at-fault driver and their insurance company—two parties with whom you have no contractual agreement; hence the term "third party."

-Since there's no contractual agreement, the at-fault driver's insurance company has no obligation to pay anyone other than you, so the settlement check should be made out in your name and your name alone.
-This normally is the case even if there's a lien on your car.
+Since there's no contractual agreement, the at-fault driver's insurance company has no obligation to pay anyone other than you, so the settlement check should be made out in your name alone, even if there's a lien on your car.

 When There's a Loan on Your Car